Madam K’s ballet studio, West Hollywood, California / November, 1981

 “Logan, I had surgery.
 I’m telling you that you need to use this emotion, this energy, to get past whatever is holding you back.”
 Kenny put her hands in front of her chest, swept them slowly out and down then up in a wide arc.
 “Breathe, Logan.
 This is how we grow.”

 “Her mess, I know.”
-He stuffed the wad of clothes and tape in the pink bag.
+He stuffed the wad of Logan’s stuff he’d collected in the pink bag.
 “Give me a minute?”

 “Mr. Jackson, I do not think you –” Kenny put a hand on her arm.